j-avdeev/DevOps/Assignment1-VirtualBox-Packer-Vagrant-Git/README.md

 ========================================
 In this Assignment you will learn how to work with Packer and Vagrant (ang VirtualBox, Git by the way).

+Actually in this Assignment you will:
+* create VM box with settings from packer-template,
+* convert VM box to VM image with Vagrant,
+* clone from github npm-based application and test it with Grunt.

 Packer - is an open source tool for creating identical machine images for multiple platforms from a single source configuration.
 Vagrant - is a tool for building and managing virtual machine environments in a single workflow.